vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ## Running examples locally

 ### All examples
-You need to have [Bun](https://bun.sh/) installed to build and run the examples.
+You need to install [Bun](https://bun.sh/) to build and run the examples.

 To run vlayer examples locally, first build the contracts by navigating to your project folder and running:
 ```bash